African American

 Each artist's page lists nationality, genre and birth-death dates, links to images of their art, and articles online.
 It is also cross-indexed: for example the entry for Aaron Douglas links to other Harlem Renaissance artists.

-As opposed to Alta Vista, this is a directory compiled by humans.
-You will not find as many images with your search, nor will you find artists' portraits, but you also won't receive unrelated material.
+As opposed to Google, this is a directory compiled by humans.
+You will not find as many images with your search, nor will you find artists' portraits, but you also won't receive unrelated material of people with similar names.

 For biographical information on artists, see the Web Sites below